Stop vs limit orders: what are the types of orders in trading?

 Like stop orders, limit orders can be used to open and close trades.
-There are two types:

-The major drawback of limit orders is that there is the possibility it will not be filled if the market never reaches your order level – in this case the order would expire.
+The major drawback of a limit order is that there is the possibility it will not be filled if the market never reaches your order level – in this case the order would expire.
 If you had placed a limit-entry order, it is possible that your trade would never be executed.
 And if you had placed a limit-close order, your trade would not be closed automatically.

 For example, say Brent is currently trading at $63.50.
 Your technical analysis has shown that $64.00 is a significant level for this market, suggesting that if it hits this level it will continue moving upwards.